North Rhine-Westphalia Police: Constabularies

-NRW has 47 police constabularies.
-The 18 urban constabularies are headed by a President of Police appointed by the NRW state government and the 29 rural constabularies are headed by the county chief administration officer elected for five years by municipal elections.
+NRW has 47 police detachments.
+The 18 urban detachments are headed by a President of Police appointed by the NRW state government and the 29 rural detachments are headed by the county chief administration officer elected for five years by municipal elections.
 So the chief of police is always a civilian assisted by a senior police officer responsible for law enforcement operations.
 These authorities are supervised by the State Agency for Central Police Services (LZPD) in Duisburg.